WLpub/OTM/README.md

                 ---issues.js    # Mian controller for special path #issues --views
-                ---issues.html  # Main view for special path #issuses --appController.js  # Controller for index.html
+                ---issues.html  # Main view for special path #issuses --resources         # language files for i18
+                ---nls
+                    ----menu.js # default language
+                    ----zh      # language files for chinese
+                        -----menu.js    #this file is response for default language file --appController.js  # Controller for index.html
             --login.js          # Controller for login.html
-            --main.js           # Apply module bindings for index.html, this
+            --main.js           # Apply module bindings for index.html, this file need to be included in html files and is the entry for whole JET module
-        -locales
         -index.html
         -login.html
  ```
+* Control flow
+    1. ds
+    2. dsd